CalthorpeAnalytics/uf-fs-codetest/README.md

 ### Bonus requirements

-Choose one (or both)
+Choose one:
 1. Add a text input field to the top of the sidebar to filter the cities displayed
    1. any city that matches the substring (case insensitive) should be displayed
    2. both sidebar list and map markers should be filtered
-2. Click sidebar City list item to zoom to city on map
+2. Click sidebar City list item to zoom to that city on the map
    1. See `react-map-gl` [Controlled Map example](https://visgl.github.io/react-map-gl/docs/get-started/state-management#controlled-map)

 ## Getting started